 - Arteriovenous malformations (AVM)

-Our comprehensive pediatric stroke team includes specialists skilled in the diagnosis of stroke and its various causes as well as appropriate interventions including treatment with antithrombotic medications, exchange transfusion, surgery (e.g. EDAS), IR therapies including embolization and supportive care to minimize secondary injury.
+Our comprehensive pediatric stroke team includes specialists skilled in the diagnosis of stroke and its various causes as well as appropriate interventions including treatment with antithrombotic medications, exchange transfusion, surgery (e.g. EDAS), neuro-Interventional therapies including intra-arterial administration of pharmacologic agents and other transcatheter interventions.
 We recognize rehabilitation care is a key component of post-stroke care and we have a dedicated team of PM&R physicians and Physiatrists available for both inpatient and outpatient rehabilitative services.

 Our stroke team is composed of specialists divisions such as: